niftools/blender_niftools_addon/docs/user/features/iosettings/index.rst

 ---------
 .. _user-features-iosettings-loglevel:

-Log Level
-* The level at which a log entry is generated.
-This is used for debugging and error checking.
+* The level at which a log entry is generated to the console window.
+This is used mainly used for debugging and error checking.
 * As a user you will only need to alter this setting if you experience an issue during the import it and a developer asks for more detailed logs than are produced with the default logging level.

 .. warning::